General info:

 Exercise: In less than 400 words, write a scene including two characters in conflict.

-Use dialogue heavily to make the reader see the conflict and learn something of the
+Use dialogue to make the reader see the conflict and learn something of the

 characters' personalities.